score-json/json/TSF/trustable/no-json-faults/NJF-12.3.md

     Erikhu1: 1.0
 ---

-The service rejects single escaped and unescaped, and paired unescaped utf-16 surrogates.
+The service provided by nlohmann/json rejects single escaped and unescaped, and paired unescaped utf-16 surrogates.

-sab